Martin boundaries and asymptotic behavior of branching random walks: Acknowledgments.

-\paragraph{Acknowledgments.} E.C.\ was partially supported by the project ``Programma per Giovani Ricercatori Rita Levi Montalcini'' awarded by the Italian Ministry of Education.
+E.C.\ was partially supported by the project ``Programma per Giovani Ricercatori Rita Levi Montalcini'' awarded by the Italian Ministry of Education.
 The authors acknowledge partial support by ``INdAM--GNAMPA Project 2019'', ``INdAM--GNAMPA Project 2020'' and ``INdAM--GNAMPA Project cod.\ CUP$\_$ E53C22001930001''.
+The authors thank the anonymous referee for useful suggestions and comments.